Jeigor/SynergyFireworks/README.md

 # SynergyFireworks
-Each class has its own functionality for the org:
+## Each class has its own functionality for the org:
-  	ApplicationControllerExtension
-	ApplicationControllerTest

 The Controller and testing for the controller for application page

-	SupplyRequestHandler
-	SupplyRequestTest
+- ApplicationControllerExtension
+- ApplicationControllerTest

 Method and testing for the trigger on supply request custom object

-	TransactionHandler
-	TransactionTriggerTest
+- SupplyRequestHandler
+- SupplyRequestTest

 Method and testing for the trigger on Transaction custom object

-	TransactionController
-	TransactionpageControllerTest
-Controller and testing for the transaction visualforce page

-	TaskExtensionControllerTest
-	TaskExtensionController
-Controller and testing for the transaction visualforce page

-	PopularInventoryControler
-	PopularityObject
-Controller and extra class for the popular inventory page

-Name of Visualforce pages to import:
-	ManageTasks
-	ApplicationPage
-	NewTransaction
-	ThankYouForOrdering
-	PopularItems

-Name of Apex Triggers to import:
-	SupplyRequestTrigger
-	TransactionTrigger

-Name of Classes to import:
-	PopularityObject.cls
-	ApplicationControllerExtension
-	ApplicationControllerTest
-	PopularInventoryControler
-	SupplyRequestHandler
-	SupplyRequestTest
-	TaskExtensionController
-	TaskExtensionControllerTest
-	TransactionContoller
-	TransactionController
-	TransactionHandler
-	TransactionTriggerTest
-	TransactionpageControllerTest
+- TransactionHandler
+- TransactionTriggerTest

+Controller and testing for the **Transaction** visualforce page
+- TransactionController
+- TransactionpageControllerTest

+Controller and testing for the **Task** visualforce page
+- TaskExtensionControllerTest
+- TaskExtensionController

+Controller and extra class for the **Popular Inventory** page
+- PopularInventoryControler
+- PopularityObject

+## What to Import:

+### Visualforce Pages
+- ManageTasks
+- ApplicationPage
+- NewTransaction
+- ThankYouForOrdering
+- PopularItems

+### Triggers
+- SupplyRequestTrigger
+- TransactionTrigger

+### Classes
+- PopularityObject.cls
+- ApplicationControllerExtension
+- ApplicationControllerTest
+- PopularInventoryControler
+- SupplyRequestHandler
+- SupplyRequestTest
+- TaskExtensionController
+- TaskExtensionControllerTest
+- TransactionContoller
+- TransactionController
+- TransactionHandler
+- TransactionTriggerTest
+- TransactionpageControllerTest